 Last year, Intel Xe Graphics was announced, along with Intel's intention to re-enter the discrete GPU space, the first time we'll have a dedicated Intel GPU since the i740 back in 1998.
-The competition among the best graphics cards is fierce, and Intel's current integrated graphics solutions don't even rank on our GPU hierarchy (they'd be about 1/3 the performance of even a low-end card like an Nvidia GT 1030).
+The competition among the best graphics cards is fierce, and Intel's current integrated graphics solutions basically don't even rank on our GPU hierarchy (UHD Graphics 630 sits at 2.5% of the Titan RTX, or about 1/3 the performance of the Nvidia GT 1030).

 Could Intel, purveyor of low performance integrated GPUs—"the most popular GPUs in the world"—possibly hope to compete?
 Yes, actually, it can.
 But while it appears ready to do so inside the data center, questions remain as to what we'll see for the consumer segment.